SoCal salmon with spring vegetables and green tahini sauce

 In a large frying pan over medium-high heat, warm 1 tablespoon oil until hot but not smoking.
 Add the carrots, season with salt and pepper, and cook, stirring occasionally, until starting to soften, 4 to 6 minutes.
 Add the asparagus and zucchini, season with salt and pepper, and cook, stirring occasionally, until crisp-tender, 2 to 4 minutes.
 Remove from the heat and season to taste with salt and pepper.

-While the vegetables cook, prepare the seafood.
+While the vegetables are cooking, prepare the seafood.

 3